-- 1. No estimates are available for restocking without grant aid. - 2.
-The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - 3.
-Includes woodland restocked by natural regeneration (where known).
+- 5. The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - 6.
+Includes woodland restocked by natural regeneration (where known). - 7.
+Restocking by natural regeneration in non-clearfell areas may be under-represented.